Some weak indivisibility results in ultrahomogeneous metric spaces: Age-indivisibility may not imply weak indivisibility

 \begin{thm}[Odell-Schlumprecht \cite{OS}] There is a partition $\s=B\cup R$ and $\varepsilon>0$ such that \begin{enumerate} \item For every linear subspace $V$ of $\ell_2$ with $\dim V = \infty$, $\s \cap V \not\subset (B)_{\varepsilon}$. \item For every linear subspace $V$ of $\ell_2$ with $\dim V = \infty$, $\s \cap V \not\subset (R)_{\varepsilon}$. \end{enumerate} \end{thm}

-In response to an inquiry of the authors, Thomas Schlumprecht \cite{OS'} indicated that the method that was used to prove Theorem \ref{thm:OS'} in \cite{OS} (where the statement is proved first in another Banach space known as the Schlumprecht space, and then transferred to $\ell_2$), can be adapted to show that $\dim V = \infty$ may be replaced by $\dim V =2$ in (i):
+In response to an inquiry of the authors, Thomas Schlumprecht \cite{OS'} indicated that the method that was used to prove Theorem \ref{thm:OS'} in \cite{OS} (where the statement is proved first in another Banach space known as the Schlumprecht space, and then transferred to $\ell_2$), can be adapted to show that $\dim V = \infty$ may be replaced by $\dim V =2$ in (i).
+However, he indicated recently that some obstruction had appeared.
+Nevertheless, we would like to present here how the aforementioned strengthening of Theorem \ref{thm:OS'} implies that $\s_S$ is not weakly indivisible.